TykTechnologies/tyk-demo/deployments/otel/README.md

 ## Usage

 To use Jaeger, open the [Jaeger Dashboard](http://localhost:16686/) in a browser.
-On the *search* page lets you search for traces with filters:
+The *Search* page displays trace data based on filters:

 - For *Service*, select `tyk-gateway` to see traces from the Tyk gateway, or select `jaeger-query` to see traces from the Jaeger application.
 - The values for *Operation* change based on the *service*.
 Leave it on `all` to see everything.